larsmm/projekt-tropfenkette/Readme.md

 ### Microphone-Box

 Vision: A small 3d-printed box with an [ESP32 board and a microphone](https://github.com/NandXor96/USBWLEDC) inside without LEDs.
-It can be used to control the audioreactive effects oh the Tropfenketten.
+It can be used to control the audioreactive effects of the Tropfenketten.
+The network latency is quite high in WLED 0.15.
+We should wait for improvements.

 ### Other types of LEDs